Genomics-KingLab/bioinformatics-support/docs/managing-files-and-disk-quota.md

 ### Archiving and retrieving files

-Because data on stornext are backed up onto a tape-based filesystem, any given file on stornext has 2 copies: 1)a disk and 2) an archived copy.
-To inspect this, upon logging into Milton and navigating to the lab stornext project directory, you can run the following command:
+Because data on stornext are backed up onto a tape-based filesystem, any given file on stornext has 2 copies: 1)a disk and 2) an archived copy. **Note that backup is done each night, so a newly generated file will not have an archived copy until next day**.
+To inspect how a file is saved on stornext, upon logging into Milton and navigating to the lab stornext project directory, you can run the following command:

 ```
 module load stornext/  ## load the stornext module